 Review of A Dance with Dragons

 The problems continue in Westeros and other kingdoms as winter begins and political tensions fray already troubled societies.
 On the run for his life, Tyrion journeys to distant lands while seeking protection and trying to ease his conscience.
 Jon commands the Wall and attempts to be the sort of leader he always admired while facing constant pressure from Stannis, the wild folk beyond the Wall and his own men.
 Readers also see the lead up to the struggle at Winterfell where the predatory Boltons make ready for Stannis while trying to set up their own dynasty.
-Daenerys commands a significant portion of the book as she attempts to be queen after liberating one of the city-states in the Slaver’s Bay, touching off an avalanche of political conflict for the whole region.
+Daenerys commands a significant portion of the book as she attempts to be queen after liberating one of the city-states in the Slaver’s Bay, touching off an avalanche of political conflict, some of it unintentional, for the whole region.

 Where Dragons Tread